DougLau/earthwyrm/README.md

 couple of options:

 * Update "bind_address" in /etc/earthwyrm/earthwyrm.toml
-* Set up a reverse proxy, such as nginx (preferred option!)
+* (Preferred option!)
+Set up a reverse proxy, such as [nginx](https://nginx.org/en/).
+This has the advantage that caching can be enabled to improve latency.

 In either case, the url in /var/lib/earthwyrm/map.js will need to be updated.